Asbestos Management Plan

 Scott Hale, Johnstown Jr.-Sr. High School Principal

-Ruthie Cook, Assistant Superintendent
+Alicia Koster, Assistant Superintendent

 Under state law, the Greater Johnstown School District is required to notify you that pesticide products may be used in school buildings throughout the year.
 Parents, guardians and staff may request 48-hour advance written notification, including the date and place where the pesticide will be used, the name of the pesticide and its EPA registration number and who to contact for more information.
 To be placed on the list, call the GJSD Director of Facilities and Operations at (518) 762-4611.